 - We will have an established path for new guides to follow for the following year’s census and whale watch trips.

-- Plans will be in place to bring American students to Mexico to participate in whale and Bay conservation and conduct and cultural exchange.
+- Plans are in place to bring American students to Mexico to participate in whale and Bay conservation and conduct and cultural exchange.

 - An increase in awareness about the presence of whales in the area will encourage ecotourism in the area.